 What if I only visit the UK?

 Individuals who come to the UK for only a short time may not become resident in the UK.
 Being non-resident means you are typically only liable to tax on your UK-sourced income.
-However, if you are non-resident and from outside the EEA you may not be eligible for a personal allowance.
+However, if you are non-resident and not a national of either the UK or an EEA country you may not be eligible for a personal allowance.

 You may be able to spend longer than 46 days here and still be regarded as non-resident – you would need to determine your position by considering the other parts of the Statutory Residence Test (SRT).
-There is detailed guidance on the GOV.UK website.
+There is detailed guidance on GOV.UK.

 If you have been resident in any one of the previous three tax years, then visits in excess of 15 days (rather than 45) would also require you to determine your residence by considering the other parts of the SRT.
 Please be aware that your earlier presence in the UK may affect your UK tax position in other ways too (for example by counting towards the ‘90 day’ tie in the sufficient ties test).

 When counting days, you normally count days only when you are here at midnight.
 This means you would usually count your days of arrival but not your days of departure.
 There are three exceptions to this rule which are discussed below.

 Those with exceptional circumstances beyond their control which prevent them leaving the UK may be able to ignore days spent in the UK for some parts of the Statutory Residence Test.

 “Circumstances beyond their control” are listed by HMRC as: